teruyukimorimura/pdti/README.md

 ====================================================

-ApacheDirectory Studio contains an embedded version of ApacheDS, so you only need one or the other. attempting to run both can result in port conflicts.
+ApacheDirectory Studio contains an embedded version of ApacheDS, so you only need one or the other.
+Attempting to run both can result in port conflicts.
 You may find that Apache directory Studio is easier in development.
-For ApacheDS in a "headless" configuration, it is easiest to first create the server condiguration, along with the partition you need (suffix o=dev.provider-directories.com,dc=hpd) in Apache Directory Studio, then copy this configuration over to ApacheDS.
+ApacheDS is better suited for a "headless" configuration, It is easiest to first create the server condiguration, along with the partition you need (suffix o=dev.provider-directories.com,dc=hpd) in Apache Directory Studio, then copy this configuration over to ApacheDS.
+A suitable LDAP configuration file is not included in the source code.

 Apache Directory Studio
 -----------------------